ashwin9999/ashwin9999/README.md

 #### I'm a software developer and a machine learning enthusiast!

-- I’m currently working for [SenSource Inc.][work]!
+- I’m currently working for [SenSource Inc.][work].
 - I’m currently learning Angular and French 😃
-- Future Goals: Learn more about data mining and machine learning
+- Future Goals: Learn more about data mining and machine learning.
 - Fun fact: I love to play and watch soccer ⚽️

 ### Connect with me: